An ensemble related to discrete orthogonal polynomials and its application to tilings of a half-hexagon: Proofs of the half-hexagon statements

 This implies for the ratio $c$ of the numbers of paths (``particles") $2k$ and nodes $2N$

 Moreover for the parameters $P=R-2p+1$ and $A$ we have

 and hence we can choose

-The set of nodes $X_{2N}=\{l/k,\;l\in L_{2p}\}$ lies for large $k$ in the interior of the intervall $[-1/c,1/c].$ We can compute the band endpoints according to \eqref{beta}.
-Bearing in mind that that we are dealing with the dual ensemble of the Hahn ensemble, we have to substitute $c$ by $1-c.$ After a proper rescaling by $2/c$ the band endpoints read
+The set of nodes $X_{2N}=\{l/k,\;l\in L_{2p}\}$ lies for large $k$ in the interior of the interval $[-1/c,1/c].$ We can compute the band endpoints according to \eqref{beta}.
+After a proper rescaling by $2/c$ the band endpoints read